yammer/tenacity/README.md

     ```

 5. When testing use the `tenacity-testing` module.
 This registers appropriate custom publishers/strategies, clears global `Archaius` configuration state (Hystrix uses internally to manage configuration),
 and tweaks threads that calculate metrics which influence circuit breakers to update a more frequent interval.
-Simply extend the `TenacityTest` helper.
+Simply use the `TenacityTestRule`.

+    ```java
+        @Rule
+        public final TenacityTestRule tenacityTestRule = new TenacityTestRule();
+    ```

         <dependency>
             <groupId>com.yammer.tenacity</groupId>